sevanth18/Smart_Mess_Management/README.md

 ⭐ Support

-If you like this project, please leave a ⭐ on GitHub!
+If you found this project helpful, please consider giving it a ⭐ on GitHub.
-It motivates me to build more such systems 😊
+Your support motivates me to build more such systems! 😊